-By Jim Lawrence & Yaroslav Horak (Titan Books)
+By Jim Lawrence, John McLusky, Yaroslav Horak & Harry North (Titan Books)

-Win’s Christmas Gift Recommendation: A Traditional Licence To Thrill… 8/10
+Win’s Christmas Gift Recommendation: A Most Traditional Licence to Thrill… 9/10

-What can you recall for simple popularity let alone longevity or quality in Britain?
+What strips can you recall to equal simple popularity let alone longevity or quality in Britain?
 Rupert Bear?
 Absolutely.
 Giles?
 Technically, yes.
 Nipper?
 Jane?
 The Perishers?
 Garth?
+Judge Dredd?

 The Empire didn’t quite get it until it wasn’t an empire any more.
-There were certainly very many wonderful strips being produced: well-written and beautifully drawn, but that stubborn British reserve just didn’t seem to be in the business of creating household names… until the 1950’s.
+There were certainly very many wonderful strips being produced: well-written and beautifully drawn, but that stubborn British reserve plus a completely different editorial view of the marketplace (which just didn’t consider strips an infallible, readership-attracting magnet, as our American cousins did) never seemed to be in the business of creating household names… until the 1950’s.